Segmented GRAND: Complexity Reduction through Sub-Pattern Combination

 \section{Combining Sub-patterns in Near-ML Order}

-A challenging problem in handling sub-patterns is combining them in order near the ML order.
-In the conventional ORBGRAND, the logistic weight $w_L$ is used as a guide to generate error patterns in a near-ML order, i.e., the logistic $w_L$ is assumed proportional to the increase in distance, $d^{(+)}$ from the received sequence as shown in \eqref{eq:wL_dist}.
+A challenging problem in handling sub-patterns is combining them in an order near the ML order.
+In ORBGRAND, the logistic weight $w_L$ is used as a guide to generate error patterns in a near-ML order, i.e., the logistic $w_L$ is assumed to be proportional to the increase in distance, $d^{(+)}$ from the received sequence as shown in \eqref{eq:wL_dist}.
 As discussed in the previous section, we eventually want to generate sub-patterns for the segments of the underlying code and then combine them.
 Every segment $j$ uses its own logistic weight $w_L^{(j)}$ to generate its sub-patterns.
 Hence, within each segment, the patterns are generated in a near-ML order.
 However, we do not know how to combine the sub-patterns from different segments in order to generate the entire pattern in a near-ML order.
 The trivial way would be generating a set of entire patterns by considering all the possible combinations of the sub-patterns (probably in batches due to the limitation of resources), computing their SEDs, and then sorting them in the ascending order of SED.
 This method is not of our interest because we need to store many patterns and sort them frequently, similar to what we do in soft-GRAND.
 In this section, we propose an approach based on a logistic weight $w_L$, to preserve the near-ML order in the ORBGRAND, in which we assign sub-weights $w_L^{(j)},j\in[1,p]$ to $p$ segments such that